m4r11/01.netwhat/README.md

    192.168.20.253 ✅
    94.152.104.99

-"What is the CIDR notation of the 255.255.128.0 subnet mask?"
+###### What is the CIDR notation of the 255.255.128.0 subnet mask?

    /8
    /16
    /9
    /17 ✅

-###"You have an interface on a router with the IP address of 240.19.3.205/12.
+###### You have an interface on a router with the IP address of 240.19.3.205/12.
 Including the router interface, how many hosts can have IP addresses on the local network connected to the router interface?"

    1048576
    2097154